 If you guessed that the first was pushy and the second was persuasive, you’re correct.
-Now, tow that line carefully in your own headlines and work towards mastering the art of persuasion.
+Now, toe that line carefully in your own headlines and work towards mastering the art of persuasion.

 Congrats, you made it to the end of the list and are officially 1,052,0123% more effective at writing headlines!
-Ok, maybe that number was made-up, but you’ve no doubt got a few tricks up your sleeve now that you can use to write more effective headlines.
+Ok, maybe that number was made-up, but you’ve no doubt got a few tricks up your sleeve that can help you to write more effective headlines.

-Just remember, writing headlines is an art, and it takes time to perfect.
-Practice writing 20+ headlines for each post and weeding it down to the top ten, top five, and finally, the one golden headline.
+Just remember, writing compelling headlines is an art, and it takes time to perfect.
+Practice writing 20+ headlines for each post before trimming them down to the top 10, top five, and finally, the one golden headline.
 Even better, have another experienced writer (or even your family and friends) pick their favorites.
 Getting more eyeballs and feedback on your work means that your headlines have a better chance of doing their job.

 Most importantly, keep on testing, testing, and testing some more.
 There are no firm rules when it comes to headlines, just best practices that have been proven by extensive testing.

-Pick out a few of these tricks to test with your next headlines and evaluate the effect it has on your click-through rates.
+Pick out a few of these tricks to test with your next headlines and evaluate the effect it has on your CTRs.